 This guest blog was posted with permission from The Hill and originally appeared on, April 2nd, 2019.

 It was written by Debbie Dooley and Sara Barczak.
 Dooley is one of the national co-founders of the American tea party movement and has been a conservative activist since 1976 who also formed “Conservatives for Energy Freedom.”
-Barczak has worked for the Southern Alliance for Clean Energy for over twenty years and currently serves as the Regional Advocacy Director for the organization.
+Barczak is the former Regional Advocacy Director with the Southern Alliance for Clean Energy.

 There was plenty of fanfare recently at Georgia’s Plant Vogtle nuclear construction site with elected officials, including Georgia’s Governor Brian Kemp and all five Georgia Public Service Commissioners, clamoring for photo ops with U.S. Energy Secretary Rick Perry.
 What we could not see in those photos, and what was not mentioned during the day’s speeches, is the embarrassing reality that Vogtle’s nuclear expansion is billions of dollars over budget, its completion is far from certain, and the federal government is once again coming to the rescue.

 If the project fails, will those smiling faces take responsibility for throwing billions of good dollars after billions of bad, especially when forewarned?
 Unfortunately for Georgia ratepayers and U.S. taxpayers, regardless of who shoulders the blame, they will be the ones stuck footing the bill.

 In March, Secretary Perry announced the finalization of $3.7 billion in taxpayer-backed federal loan guarantees for the Vogtle project.
 This came over repeated objections by taxpayer and consumer watchdog organizations and despite numerous serious hurdles remaining for the only new nuclear power project still under construction in the United States.